-(2) the $100 application fee; and
+(2) the application fee;

+(3) the provisional license fee; and

-(3) proof of the following:
+(4) proof of the following:

 (A) a license and good standing status in another state with licensing requirements substantially equivalent to the Texas licensure requirements;

-(B) employment for at least two years as an administrator of record of a nursing facility;
+(B) employment for at least two years as an administrator of record of a nursing facility in applicant’s state;

-(C) a passing score on the National Association of Long Term Care Administrator BoardsNAB examination; and
+(C) a passing score on the National Association of Long Term Care Administrator Boards examination and the state examination; and

-(D) sponsorship by a administrator licensed by DADS and who is in good standing, unless DADS waives sponsorship based on a demonstrated hardship.
+(D) sponsorship by a NFA licensed by HHSC and who is in good standing, unless HHSC waives sponsorship based on a demonstrated hardship.

 (b) A provisional license expires 180 days from the date of issue.

-(c) DADS issues a license certificate to a provisional license holder who:
+(c) HHSC issues an initial license certificate to a provisional license holder who satisfies the requirements for a license in §555.12 of this chapter (relating to Licensure Requirements) and §555.31 of this subchapter (relating to Initial license).

-(1) passes the state examination;

-(2) pays DADS the $250 initial licensure fee; and

-(3) has not had a license revoked in Texas or any other state.

-(d) DADS may determine that a criminal conviction or sanction taken in another state is a basis for pending or denying a provisional license.
+(d) HHSC may determine that a criminal conviction or sanction taken in another state is a basis for pending or denying a provisional license.

 §555.33.
 Duplicate License.

-DADS replaces lost, damaged, or destroyed license certificates to licensees who submit a notarized Data Change/Duplicate License Request form and $25 duplicate license fee to DADS.
+The Texas Health and Human Services Commission (HHSC) replaces lost, damaged, or destroyed license certificates for a licensee who submits a notarized Data Change/Duplicate License Request form and duplicate license fee to HHSC .

 §555.34.
 License Renewal.

-(a) DADS notifies licensees of their license expiration date and renewal requirements at least 31 days before the license expires.
+(a) The Texas Health and Human Services Commission (HHSC) notifies a licensee of the license expiration date and renewal requirements at least 31 days before the license expires.

 (b) A licensee who does not receive a renewal notice must renew the license before the license expires.

-(c) Licensees seeking renewal must submit the following to DADS on or before the date the license expires:
+(c) A licensee seeking renewal must submit the following to HHSC, on or before the date the license expires:

 (1) a complete License Renewal form;